Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 ## 3. Flow Control

-Unlike brackets in c,c++,java, Indentations are used for any Flow Control, Functions, Classes in python.
-Any expression or even comments should follow indentation.
+Unlike using brackets in c/c++/java indentations are used for any Flow Control, Functions, Classes in python.
+Any expression or even comments should follow indentation rule.

-### if..else
+### if...else
 ```Python
 my_var = 20
 my_var1 = None